-VOTE ON OVER-ALLOTMENT OPTION, AS PART OF A SHARE CAPITAL INCREASE PURSUANT TO THE DELEGATIONS IN RESOLUTIONS 20 AND 22, AND PURSUANT TO THE DELEGATION ADOPTED BY RESOLUTION 24 OF THE 2019 ANNUAL SHAREHOLDERS MEETING
+VOTE ON OVER-ALLOTMENT OPTION, AS PART OF A SHARE CAPITAL INCREASE PURSUANT TO THE DELEGATIONS IN RESOLUTIONS 14 AND 15

-The purpose of this Resolution 23 is to allow the board of directors to grant a customary overallotment option for any issuance pursuant to Resolutions 20 and 22 above, and pursuant to the delegation adopted by Resolution 24 of the 2019 Annual Shareholders Meeting held on May 16, 2019.
+The purpose of this Resolution 17 is to allow the Board of Directors to grant a customary overallotment option for any issuance pursuant to Resolutions 14 and 15 above.
 Any share capital increase pursuant to this delegation would be at the same price as, and limited to a maximum of 15% of, the initial issuance, which is a standard level for over-allotment options, as per market practice.